 My Must-Have School Lunch Gear

-Since I use the PlanetBox Rover to pack lunches, I also use the PlanetBox fabric lunch bags.
-The colorful bags are specifically designed for use with the boxes, so everything fits perfectly!
+I also use the PlanetBox fabric lunch bags for the Rover.
+The colorful bags are specifically designed for use with the boxes, so everything fits perfectly.
 The bag that fits the Rover has pockets to hold extra baggies and small containers, and a water bottle.
-A flat ice pack also fits perfectly in this bag.
+A flat ice pack also fits perfectly in this bag, which we’ll talk about next.

 Both kids have a stainless steel water bottle for school lunch.
-I’ve used both Thermos brand and PlanetBox bottles, and have enjoyed both containers.
+Last year, I switched my kids over to HydroFlask water bottles (the same brand I use).
+The 16-ounce water bottle is my preferred size for kiddos.
+I use a 32-ounce size HydroFlask bottle.
 A reusable water bottle is great for packing water, smoothies, or juice.

 5. Reusable “Snack” Bags